guotong1988/guotong1988.github.io/research/_posts/2024-02-01-auto-re-label.md

 In previous work \cite{ref2}, we illustrate our idea in these steps:

-1. It is a classification task.
+Step-1.
+It is a classification task.
 We have a human labeled dataset-v0.
 We train a deep model upon dataset-v0 and get model-v0.

-2. Using model-v0 to predict the classification labels for dataset-v0.
+Step-2.
+Using model-v0 to predict the classification labels for dataset-v0.
 If the predicted labels of dataset-v0 do not equal to the human labels of dataset-v0, we think they are the noisy data.

-3. We label the noisy data again by human, while given the labels of model and last label by human as reference.
-Then we get dataset-v1 and model-v1.
+Step-3.
+We label the noisy data again by human, while given the labels of model and last label by human as reference.
+Then we get dataset-v1

+Step-4.
+We train on dataset-v1 and get model-v1.

-4. We loop these re-labeling noisy data steps and get the final dataset and final model.
+We loop these re-labeling noisy data steps and get the final dataset and final model.

 ### 3. Auto Re-label